Tech billionaire Henry Nicholas facing drug counts in Vegas

-LAS VEGAS (AP) — Tech billionaire and advocate of crime victims Henry T. Nicholas III is facing drug counts in Las Vegas.
+LAS VEGAS (AP) — Tech billionaire and advocate of crime victims Henry T. Nicholas III is facing drug counts after being arrested along with a woman Tuesday at a Las Vegas Strip casino-resort.

-Las Vegas police officer Larry Hadfield says Nicholas was arrested Tuesday at a Las Vegas Strip casino-resort on suspicion of trafficking heroin, cocaine, meth and ecstasy.
+Nicholas was arrested on suspicion of trafficking heroin, cocaine, meth and ecstasy, Las Vegas police officer Larry Hadfield said Thursday.
+He added police responded to the casino-resort following a report from security, which had found contraband in a room.

-Hadfield says police responded to the casino-resort following a report from security, which had found contraband in a room.
+Nicholas’ attorney, David Chesnoff, told The Associated Press his team is doing its own investigation and will “deal with the facts in court.”
+Court records show Nicholas has been released on his own recognizance.

-Nicholas’ attorney, David Chesnoff, says his team is doing its own investigation.
+Nicholas co-founded high-tech chipmaker Broadcom Corp. in 1991 and resigned as president and CEO in 2003.
+In 2008, he was indicted on narcotics and securities fraud charges.
+The charges in the securities case was dismissed in 2009 and the narcotics case in 2010.

 Most Read Business Stories